 St John’s Co-Cathedral and St Paul’s Pro-Cathedral in Valletta, Malta

 Situated in the central Mediterranean Sea, south of Sicily, the small island of Malta has had a rich and very interesting history, partly due to its strategic significance as a naval base.
-As shown in my Sights of Valletta Photo Gallery, the Maltese capital Valletta has many interesting places to visit.
+The Maltese capital Valletta has many interesting places to visit.
 These include Lascaris War Rooms, Upper and Lower Barrakka Gardens, Fort St Elmo – The National War Museum, Valletta Waterfront, the Barrakka Lift, Triton Fountain, Casa Rocca Piccolo and St Catherine’s Monastery.
 Valletta is certainly a beautiful place, with the deep-blue Mediterranean sea being seen at the end of its cobbled streets.
 Valletta was crowned European Capital of Culture for 2018.
 Valletta is home to not one but two – very different – cathedrals.

 St John’s Co-Cathedral is a Roman Catholic co-cathedral, built between 1573 and 1578.
 The interior was revamped in the 17th century in Maltese baroque style.
 On entry to the building, I was taken aback by how ornate the interior is.
 It is one of few interiors that has elicited a dumbstruck “wow” response from me.
 Online reviews mention “so much gold” and the co-cathedral needs to be visited in person to be truly appreciated.
 Given that Malta is the smallest country in Europe, with a population of about 0.5 million, it seems an unlikely place to house one of the world’s greatest cathedrals.
 St John’s Co-Cathedral is also home to a masterpiece by Italian artist Caravaggio, known as ‘The Beheading of St John the Baptist’.
 This was completed in 1608.